fieldtrip/website/tutorial/coregistration_opm.md

     scan_face    = ft_defacemesh(cfg, scan_face); % viewpoint: front, rotate: [0 -90 0], translate: [85 0 20].
     scan_face    = ft_defacemesh(cfg, scan_face); % viewpoint: front, rotate: [0  90 0], translate: [-67 0 20].
     scan_face    = ft_defacemesh(cfg, scan_face); % viewpoint: left,  rotate: [140 0 0], translate: [0 0 55];

-    figure;hold on;
+    figure; hold on;
     ft_plot_headshape(scan_face);
     ft_plot_axes(scan_face);
     view([125 10]);
-    lighting gouraud; material dull; h=light;
+    lighting gouraud; material dull; light;

 {% include image src="/assets/img/tutorial/coregistration_opm/scan_face.png" width="400" %}
-_Figure: 3D-model with only the face._
+_Figure: 3D scan with only the face._

-The helmet mesh will be extracted by removing the face vertices from the model.
-This is a bit less straightforward with normal FieldTrip functions, and we need to do a little bit of coding, and use a function which is located in a private folder.
+The surface mesh of the helmet will be extracted by removing the face from the scan.
+This is not so straightforward: we need to do a little bit of coding and use a function which is located in a private folder.

-    % get the helmet by excluding the face nodes from the model scan_helmet  = scan;
+    % get the helmet by excluding the face nodes from the scan scan_helmet  = scan;

     % this requires a temporary change into a private folder [ftver, ftdir] = ft_version;
     pdir = fullfile(ftdir, 'private');
     cd(pdir);

-    % the intersect(a,b,'rows') does not give the full intersection because of duplicate points pos1 = scan_face.pos;
+    % the intersect(a, b, 'rows') does not give the full intersection because of duplicate points pos1 = scan_face.pos;
     pos2 = scan_helmet.pos;
     mindist = nan(size(pos1,1),1);